 Facing drug charges causes lots of anxiety.
 As a first-time offender who doesn’t have any experience with the criminal justice system, it is overwhelming.
 Facing charges for constructive possession can add even more confusion.
 So, can lawfully be arrested for constructive possession in New Jersey?

 Many people who are charged with possession of a controlled substance are charged because they were simply near the drugs.
+This comes up a lot in the motor vehicle context.
+For example, being a passenger in a car where drugs are found in the center console.
 Legally speaking, this is called constructive possession, which allows a law enforcement official to arrest a person for drug possession even if that person did not physically possess the drugs.